A BRIEF HISTORY OF AMESBURY, WILTSHIRE

 Amesbury Abbey was rebuilt in 1840 by the architect Thomas Hopper (1776-1856).

-Furthermore at the beginning of the 20th century the army bought land on Salisbury Plain.
+At the beginning of the 20th century the army bought land on Salisbury Plain.
 Amesbury found a new role providing goods and services to the army.

 In 1936 the Plaza cinema was built in Amesbury.
 It was demolished in 1993.
 Meanwhile the first council houses in Amesbury were built in the 1920s and 1930s.
 More were built after 1945.
 A by-pass was built in 1970.
 A new library was built in 1973.
 A Sports Hall was opened in Amesbury in 1974.
 A new police station was built in 1976.
 Amesbury gained a mayor in 1997.